JAD ABUMRAD: All right.

 PAT: And this idea that this sort of general intelligence that Spearman noticed, did other scientists notice it, too?

-PAT: Stuart says in the decades since Charles Spearman first noticed this phenomenon ...
+PAT: Stuart says in the decades since Spearman first noticed this phenomenon ...

 PAT: ... it has been proven again and again and again to be true.

 PAT: And the moment this G idea got walked out into the room by Charles Spearman, this is the moment that Pandora's Box sort of got ripped wide open.
 Because now there weren't lots of different kinds of intelligences.
 Intelligence wasn't complicated.
-There was just this one kind of intelligence.
-And Spearman believed we each had a certain amount of it from the time we were born and that could somehow be measured with a test.
+There was just this one kind.
+And Spearman believed we each had a certain amount of it from the time we were born.
+And that that could somehow be measured with a test.

 [CLIP: The tests were now being used as a social instrument, a way to classify people rather than help individuals.]